Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Guard.md

 - monster/environment/urban
 - monster/size/medium
 - monster/type/humanoid/any-race
-statblock: inline
+aliases: ["Guard"]
 ---
 # Guard
 *Source: Monster Manual p.
-347, Curse of Strahd, Hoard of the Dragon Queen, Princes of the Apocalypse, The Rise of Tiamat, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dragon Heist, Ghosts of Saltmarsh, Divine Contention, Dragon of Icespire Peak, Storm Lord's Wrath, Baldur's Gate: Descent Into Avernus, Eberron: Rising from the Last War, Explorer's Guide to Wildemount, Mythic Odysseys of Theros, Candlekeep Mysteries, Critical Role: Call of the Netherdeep, Journeys through the Radiant Citadel, Light of Xaryxis, Dragonlance: Shadow of the Dragon Queen, Keys from the Golden Vault*
+347, Curse of Strahd.
+Available in the SRD and the Basic Rules.*

 Guards include members of a city watch, sentries in a citadel or fortified town, and the bodyguards of merchants and nobles.